GITMichiko/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 -   Be delegated with unconstrained or constrained delegation.

 -   Renew the Kerberos TGTs beyond the initial four-hour lifetime.

+Non-configurable settings to the TGTs expiration are established for every account in the Protected Users group.
+Normally, the domain controller sets the TGTs lifetime and renewal, based on the domain policies, **Maximum lifetime for user ticket** and **Maximum lifetime for user ticket renewal**.
+For the Protected Users group, 600 minutes is set for these domain policies.

 > [!WARNING]
 > Accounts for services and computers should not be members of the Protected Users group.
 This group provides no local protection because the password or certificate is always available on the host.